-The U.S. Highway patrol estimated that there are over 41,000,000 speeding tickets issued in the USA each year and that only 5% challenge their citation in court.
+It is estimated that in 2014 that there were over 41,000,000 speeding tickets issued in the USA and that over 25% of these were issued in error.

-And out of this 5% less then .05% beat their ticket or have it dismissed.
+And out of this 5% less than .05% beat their ticket or have it dismissed.

-At this point it is CRITICAL that you remember EVERYTHING that is happening around you so you can document this later.
+Because of this, it’s CRITICAL that you remember EVERYTHING that is happening around you and document it:

 What was the traffic flow like